wsalame/AWS-SAA-C02-Course/README.md

 - Subnet can optionally be allocated IPv6 CIDR block.
   - (256 /64 subnets can fit in the /56 VPC)
 - Subnets can communicate with other subnets in the VPC by default.
 #### 1.5.4.1.
 Reserved IP addresses
 There are five IP addresses within every VPC subnet that you cannot use.
 Whatever size of the subnet, the IP addresses are five less than you expect.
 If using `10.16.16.0/20` (`10.16.16.0` - `10.16.31.255`)
 - Network address: `10.16.16.0`
 - Network + 1: `10.16.16.1` - VPC Router
 - Network + 2: `10.16.16.2` - Reserved for DNS
 - Network + 3: `10.16.16.3` - Reserved for future AWS use
 - Broadcast Address: `10.16.31.255` (Last IP in subnet)
 #### 1.5.4.2.
 DHCP Options Set
 This is how computing devices receive IP addresses automatically.
 There is one options set applied to a VPC at one time and this configuration flows through to subnets.
 - This can be changed, can create new ones, but you cannot edit one.
 - If you want to change the settings
   - You can create a new one
   - Change the VPC allocation to the new one
   - Delete the old one
 #### 1.5.4.3.
 IP allocation Options
 - Auto Assign public IPv4 address
   - This will create a public IP address in addition to their private subnet.
   - This is needed to make a subnet public.
 - Auto Assign IPv6 address
   - For this to work, the subnet and VPC need an allocation of addresses.
 ### 1.5.5.
 VPC Routing and Internet Gateway
 VPC Router is a highly available device available in every VPC which moves traffic from somewhere to somewhere else.
 Router has a network interface in every subnet in the VPC.
 Routes traffic between subnets.
 Route tables defines what the VPC router will do with traffic when data leaves that subnet.
 A VPC is created with a main route table.
 If you don't associate a custom route table with a subnet, it uses the main route table of the VPC.
 If you do associate a custom route table you create with a subnet, then the main route table is disassociated.
 A subnet can only have one route table associated at a time, but a route table can be associated by many subnets.
 #### 1.5.5.1.
 Route Tables
 When traffic leaves the subnet that this route table is associated with, the VPC router reviews the IP packets looking for the destination address.
 The traffic will try to match the route against the route table.
-If there are more than one routes found as a match, the prefix is used as a priority.
+If there are more than one route found as a match, the prefix is used as a priority.
 The higher the prefix, the more specific the route, thus higher priority.
 If the target says local, that means the destination is in the VPC itself.
-Local route can never be updated, they're always present and the local route always takes priority.
+Local routes can never be updated, they're always present and they always takes priority.
 This is the exception to the prefix rule.

 #### 1.5.5.2.
 Internet Gateway

-A managed service that allows gateway traffic between the VPC and the internet or AWS Public Zones (S3, SQS, SNS, etc.)
+A managed service that allows gateway traffic between the VPC and the internet or AWS Public Zones (S3, SQS, SNS, etc).

 - Regional resilient gateway attached to a VPC.
 - One IGW will cover all AZ's in a region the VPC is using.
 - A VPC can have either:
   - No IGW and be entirely private.
   - One IGW
-- IGW can be created and attached to no VPC.
+- IGW can be created and attached to no VPC or just 1.
 - Runs from within the AWS public zone.

 #### 1.5.5.3.
 Using IGW
 In this example, an EC2 instance has:
 - Private IP address of 10.16.16.20
 - Public address of 43.250.192.20
 The public address is not public and connected to the EC2 instance itself.
 Instead, the IGW creates a record that links the instance's private IP to the public IP.
 This is why when an EC2 instance is created it only sees the private IP address.
 This is IMPORTANT.
 For IPv4 it is not configured in the OS with the public address.

-When the linux instance wants to communicate with the linux update service, it makes a packet of data.
+When a linux instance wants to communicate with a linux update server, it makes a packet of data.
 The packet has a source address of the EC2 instance and a destination address of the linux update server.
 At this point the packet is not configured with any public addressing and could not reach the linux update server.
 The packet arrives at the internet gateway.

 The IGW sees this is from the EC2 instance and analyzes the source IP address.
-It changes the packet source IP address from the linux EC2 server and puts on the public IP address that is routed from that instance.
+It changes the packet source IP address from the linux EC2 server to the public IP address that is allocated to that instance.
 The IGW then pushes that packet on the public internet.

-On the return, the inverse happens.
-As far as it is concerned, it does not know about the private address and instead uses the instance's public IP address.
+When returning, the inverse happens.
+As far as the update server is concerned, it does not know about the private address and instead uses the instance's public IP address.

 If the instance uses an IPv6 address, that public address is good to go.
-The IGW does not translate the packet and only pushes it to a gateway.
+The IGW does not translate the packet and only pushes it to the internet server.

 #### 1.5.5.4.
 Bastion Host / Jumpbox